 - Sacs (they look like clusters of grapes) that pass out of your vagina

 - Nausea and vomiting that are more frequent or severe than what’s normal during pregnancy

 - Lots of pressure or pain in your pelvis

 Call your doctor if you have these or any other unusual symptoms during pregnancy.

 How Is It Diagnosed?

-Your doctor may find out when he does an ultrasound test.
+Your doctor may find out when they do an ultrasound test.
 This is the device that uses sound waves to look inside your uterus.
-He may also detect a problem through a blood test.
+They may also detect a problem through a blood test.
 When you’re pregnant, levels of the hormone HCG (human chorionic gonadotropin) increase.
 If you have a molar pregnancy, your HCG level is often much higher than it should be.